-Pain is an unpleasant and disruptive experience to our quality of life.
-The experience of pain occurs when there is stimuli in an area around the body communicating with our brain that we are hurt, injured, possibly tissue damages, fracture or tear.
+Pain is an unpleasant and disruptive experience to the quality of life.
+The experience of pain occurs when there is stimuli in an area around the body communicating with our brain that we are hurt, experiencing a pain condition, tissue damages, fracture or tear.

 There are 2 classification of pain symptoms:

 Physiologically and Psychologically, despite of pain unpleasant stimuli it is also a protective and restrictive mechanism.
 This is to lower our risk of hurting ourselves and physiological damages from further aggravation through inflammation and nociceptive symptoms.

 Psychological pain is simply a state of mind and emotional instability of dealing with or feeling the lost, guilt, fear, angst, loneliness and helpless situation.